Hossamvs/SIC-XE-Assembler/README.md

 # SIC-XE-Assembler
-A two pass SIC/XE Assembler
+A two pass SIC/XE Assembler.\
+The SIC version of this project can be found at [SIC Assembler](https://github.com/MohamedYasser97/SIC-Assembler).

 # Usage
 - Run SICXE.cpp